CecileTrt/GBSsechium/README.md

 - "edule_edule.frq" contains all the individuals from the specie *Sechium edule spp. edule* (cf. edule_ind.txt).

-- "edule_outg.frq" contains all the individuals from the specie *Sechium edule spp. edule* (cf. edule_ind.txt) and an individual from the specie *Sechium chinantlense*.

 ## figures

-Figures of the sample locations, an heatmap pairwise Fst for the different areas and allele spectrum frequency barplots generated [from R](#scripts).
+Figures of the sample locations, an heatmap pairwise Fst for the different areas and allele spectrum frequency barplots generated for each area [from R](#scripts).

 ## meta
 Meta data needed to run the script ["1.MapTareaFinal.R"](#scripts)